CZ-NIC/knot-resolver/lib/README.rst

 - :ref:`Nameservers <lib_api_nameservers>` - Reputation database of nameservers, this serves as an aid for nameserver choice.

 A processing layer is going to be called by the query resolution driver for each query, so you're going to work with :ref:`struct kr_request <lib_api_rplan>` as your per-query context.
 This structure contains pointers to resolution context, resolution plan and also the final answer.
-You're likely to retrieve currently solved query from the query plan:

 .. code-block:: c